tech-gamers/backend-rails/README.md

 ✓ All commit-msg hooks passed
 ```

-Some interesting checkers are:

-- Prettier: it use the `prettier` npm package to auto-format your code.
-- Rubocop & SolargraphTypeCheck: ruby-specific language linters

 ### Continuous Integration

 Powered by `GitHub Actions`, we can run `CI/CD` inside the GitHub.
 Yes we no longer have to setup a separate CI service anymore!